 2021 is rightfully the year of no-code as we’re seeing more and more businesses invest in these solutions.
 Using no-code solutions allows non-developers to build custom business apps and automate workflows.
 Owing to their drag-and-drop functionality, no-code tools simplify complex IT procedures.
 Apart from no-code bots, we’re now witnessing a growing need for no-code AI to allow for training, testing, and deploying machine learning models without leveraging IT resources.

 The no-code narrative in 2021 wouldn’t be complete without mentioning the rise of no-code intelligent document processing tools (IDEPs).
 About 20% of businesses are investing in these solutions to classify and extract data from documents, emails, forms, handle e-discovery, contract analytics, and compliance risk.
+For instance, AI-powered email automation tools can help generate human-like sales emails in less than a minute.
 Despite not being an IDEP, pdfFiller offers its users document management and workflow automation features, including data collection and exports, enterprise-grade eSignature, document templates, automated form filling, and many more.

 In simple terms, hyperautomation stands for automating as many knowledge-based processes as possible within a given enterprise using a combination of RPA and artificial intelligence (AI) technologies.
 However, hyperautomation doesn’t rely on bots exclusively.
 Rather, it involves the so-called “blended workforce” built on human-machine interaction.